beccaob/html-css-portfolio-project-1/README.md

 ## Font Awesome
 * Icons from https://fontawesome.com/ were used in the headings and social media icons on the site.

+## Google Fonts
+* Fonts 'Fredoka' & 'Hubballi' were imported to the CSS file from Google Fonts.

 ## Favicon.io
 * Favicon files were created using https://favicon.io